wrapperband/OpenTrafficSurvey/README.md

 Developing and training an A.I. to automatically analyse incoming traffic data and simulate the various calculations in real time.

+Add additional calculations, for instance the vehicle flows could be calibrated to show pollution levels.

 **Licensing**